Indian Lamb Rogan Josh

 - 2 Bay leaves

-- Lamb - Trim off excess fat and cut lamb into 2 to 3-inch cubes.
+- Lamb – Trim off excess fat and cut the lamb into 2 to 3-inch cubes.
 Season with salt and pepper.
-Add the garlic and ginger and combine well.
-Pro tip - you want the lamb to be about bite size but not too small so it breaks apart during cooking or too large as it takes longer to cook on the stovetop.1 teaspoon Kosher salt, 8 large Fresh garlic cloves, 3 inch Fresh ginger, ½ teaspoon Black pepper powder
+Next, add the garlic and ginger and combine well.1 tsp Kosher salt, 8 large Fresh garlic cloves, 3 inch Fresh ginger, ½ tsp Black pepper powder

-- Marinade - Combine all marinade ingredients in a bowl, and combine well.2 lbs Lamb, 1 cup Greek yogurt, 2 tablespoon Coriander powder, 1 teaspoon Ground cumin powder, 2 tablespoon Sweet smoked paprika, 1 teaspoon Cayenne pepper, ¼ teaspoon Turmeric powder, 2 tablespoon Lemon juice
+- Marinade – Combine all marinade ingredients in a bowl and combine well.2 lbs Lamb, 1 cup Greek yogurt, 2 tbsp Coriander powder, 1 tsp Ground cumin powder, 2 tbsp Sweet smoked paprika, 1 tsp Cayenne pepper, ¼ tsp Turmeric powder, 2 tbsp Lemon juice, ¾ tsp Fennel power

-- Then, add lamb to the marinade and set it aside to marinate for an hour on the counter or in the fridge overnight.Pro tip - always use glass or stainless steel to marinate.
-Do not use aluminum as it can oxidize with the acid in the marinade.
-Avoid plastic as it can get stained from the spices.
+- Then, add the lamb to the marinade and set it aside to marinate for an hour on the counter or overnight in the fridge.

-- In a dutch oven or heavy-bottom saute pan add one tablespoon of oil or ghee.
-Saute the whole spices for a minute.2 tablespoon Oil, 6 Green cardamoms, 4 Black cardamoms, 1 Stick cinnamon, 4 Cloves, ½ Star anise, 2 Bay leaves
+- In a Dutch oven or heavy-bottom saute pan, add one tablespoon of oil or ghee.
+Saute the whole spices for a minute.2 tbsp Oil, 6 Green cardamoms, 4 Black cardamoms, 1 Stick cinnamon, 4 Cloves, 1/2 Star anise, 2 Bay leaves

-- Then add the onions with a pinch of salt.
-Saute onions until lightly golden – about 5 to 7 minutes.Pro tip - caramelizing the onions in this recipe is very important so don't make haste and don't cook on very high heat.
-We want the onions caramelized not burnt.1 lb Onions
+- Then, add the onions with a pinch of salt.
+Saute onions until lightly golden – about 5 to 7 minutes.1 lb Onions

-- Next, add ½ cup water and let come to a boil.
-Cover the pan, lower the heat, and let simmer on medium-low until the lamb is cooked to fork-tender.Pro tip - If necessary add a little more water as needed.
-Alternatively, you can add 1 cup of water and cook it with gravy.
+- Next, add 1/2 cup water and bring it to a boil.
+Cover the pan, lower the heat, and let simmer on low until the lamb is cooked to fork-tender, about 1½ to 2 hours.

 - Enjoy!